 Fortunately, there are several precautions you can implement to ensure your house is free of mould or dampness.
 These include:

 - Open windows whenever possible.
 Bathrooms and kitchens are at the highest risk of growing mould.
 So, when taking a shower or cooking, leave the window open for a while to allow air circulation, which drives the moisture away.

 - Keep bathroom and kitchen doors shut, especially when in use.
 Let’s say you are taking a bath or cooking; you want to restrict moisture only to that room.
 It prevents moisture from moving to other rooms, thereby causing the mould to spread.

 - Check for cracks or leaks in the walls and floors, especially behind toilets, under sinks and radiators, or around the dishwasher or washing machine.
 Call in a plumber to work on any leaks you find.

-- Even though it is quite tempting to turn a radiator on and leave clothes to dry indoors, it is not recommendable.
+- Even though it is quite tempting to turn a radiator on and leave clothes to dry indoors, it is not recommended.
 This moisture will move from the clothes to the walls and ceilings, causing the mould to spread extensively, especially if the room is not properly ventilated.
 If you have to dry the clothes indoors, ensure almost all windows are open and get yourself a tumble dryer.

-- Extractor fans in the bathroom or kitchen are essential in expelling foul odors from a room and filtering humidity.
+- Extractor fans in the bathroom or kitchen are essential in expelling foul odours from a room and filtering humidity.
 However, they might clog and become faulty with time.
 To ensure they function fully, clean and service them regularly.

 - Use dehumidifiers to reduce the humidity level, thus making your house less prone to mildew, dust mites, and, most importantly, mould.